Explore an Array of African Books and More: Immerse Yourself in Culture, Knowledge, and Stories

 There is a strong consensus that the world is a giant friendly neighborhood for the richest and famous.
 However, a new book written by writer turned world traveler Jessica Nabongo champions the idea that even black women can travel the world and experience the inherent goodness of humanity.

 The Catch Me If You Can, is an energizing travelogue that records her visits to 195 countries worldwide, accompanied by just as many photos.
-In October 2019, Nabongo officially became the first black woman to visit all 195 countries, a feat achieved by a total of 250 people.
+In October 2019, Jessica Nabongo officially became the first black woman to visit all 195 countries, a feat achieved by a total of 250 people.
 In an interview with Michael Strahan on Good Morning America, Nabongo beautifully summarized her book as 100 hundred stories from 100 countries about the beauty of humanity.

 As a self-proclaimed Geography nerd, Nabongo identifies as a Ugandan-American who grew up in Detroit, citing her upbringing and the love of traveling as the book's inspiration.
 In an interview with the Breakfast Club, she mentions the honor of having her book published by National Geographic, saying, "We never see pictures of black women frolicking around the world, and now it's part of the National Geographic canon."